crowdgames/cartoscope/README.md

 ## Information and recommendations for developers

  - Since this project uses vagrant, it is helpful to know the basics of vagrant, such as `vagrant up`, `vagrant ssh`, `vagrant suspend`, `vagrant halt`, and `vagrant destroy`
  - All of the code for the project will be in `/vagrant`.
-Going forward, it will be assumed that that is the working directory
+Going forward, it will be assumed that this is the working directory
  - This project uses typescript, and it is necessary to compile the typescript code with `tsc` every time you make code changes.
 You can run `tsc --watch` to run a server that will automatically recompile the ts code when you make a code change.
  - `nodemon` is a useful utility when developing.
  - While not strictly necessary, it is recommended that you copy `vagrant-files/config-auth.sh.example` to `vagrant-files/config-auth.sh` and edit the file to your liking. **DO THIS BEFORE RUNNING `vagrant up`**